-Business is about people who create something – a pizza, cars, flight tickets, a car wash, a phone, etc. – and people that then buy or consume what was created.
+Business is people creating something – a pizza, a car, an airline, a car wash, a phone, etc. – and other people then buying or consuming what was created.

 Conventional means of thinking encourage the view that the “creators” are the ones that create things of value and that consumers then merely consume those things.
 But since sellers wouldn’t exist but for buyers, the total value created (for the sellers and the buyers) in each business transaction is an important metric.

 This total value is what I call “B minus C”.